Bridgeport Village: Amenities

 Bridgeport Village is an open-air lifestyle center focused around outdoor pedestrian areas, which are paved with bricks and concrete.
-Bridgeport Village has about 75 shops and restaurants, which include The Container Store, McCormick & Schmick's, Crate & Barrel, Talbots, Saks Fifth Avenue OFF FIFTH, California Pizza Kitchen, and P.F.
+Bridgeport Village has about 75 shops and restaurants, which include The Container Store, Crate & Barrel, California Pizza Kitchen, and P.F.
 Chang's China Bistro, among others.
 Other retail and restaurant developments surround Bridgeport Village, but are not part of the lifestyle center.

 The complex includes 465000 sqft of leasable space, including an 18-screen theater owned by Regal Cinemas.
 The theater includes a 3D IMAX screen.
 Bridgeport includes 45000 sqft of office space on the second floor of the complex, and a four-story above-ground parking structure.
 Much of the office space is leased by professionals such as dentists.
 Other features include classic looking street lamps, music played throughout the complex, a gazebo, a fountain, and a children's play structure area.

 Future plans

 Listed in the TriMet 2018 RTP is a plan to expand MAX service to the Southwest Corridor, which would extend MAX service from Portland State University to Bridgeport Village.
 TriMet expects this (and other projects) to be funded by 2027 with an opening soon after.